 Her father later moved to Kent to be closer to Emily, who spent all her spare time caring for him.
 When the pandemic hit, visits were made impossible and, as Emily explained, without regular interaction Alzheimer’s sufferers can very quickly deteriorate.
 In April 2020, Emily’s father died suddenly.

-Keen for freedom, to further explore Britain, and a means of beating the rent trap, Emily began looking seriously at buying a boat.
+Keen for freedom, and a means of beating the rent trap, Emily began looking seriously at buying a boat.
 “It’s drilled into us that rent is dead money and that you shouldn’t rent and you should buy a house,” she said.
 “I felt that I was never going to be able to afford a place, especially as a single woman.”

 She spent the winter in a marina splitting her time between working remotely and renovating the boat.
 “Doing anything takes infinitely longer on a boat, and it’s definitely more expensive,” she said.
 “I had to have the boat rewired, solar panels on the roof, and a new controller put in.
 And everything has to be marine quality.”
 Licence fees, insurance, and diesel costs must be factored in too — a joke among boaters is that boat stands for ‘bung on another thousand’.